 Factors That Affect Life Expectancy

-Not only do children who are unable to self-feed have to rely on others for meals and snacks, but they may also be prone to choking and aspiration because of their inability to chew correctly, swallow correctly, and effectively communicate.
+Not only do children who are unable to self-feed have to rely on others for meals and snacks, but they may also be prone to choking and aspiration because of their inability to chew and swallow correctly, and effectively communicate.

 There are a number of treatment options for children with cognitive issues, but it’s important to work with your physician to determine what’s best for your child.
-Examples of treatment options include:

-- Special education
+- Special education with an Individualized Educational Plan (IEP)